gini/gini-mobile-android/bank-sdk/README.md

 extract payment information from invoices and to resolve payment requests originating from other apps.

 The Gini Bank API provides an information extraction service for analyzing invoices.
 Specifically it extracts information such as the document sender or the payment relevant information (amount to pay, IBAN, etc.).
-In addition it also provides a secure channel for sharing payment related information between clients.
+In addition, it also provides a secure channel for sharing payment related information between clients.

 Documentation